anuj-s1ngh/Calculator-App/README.md

 # Calculator-App
- This is just another calculator using python eval() function for calculations.
+GUI calculator using python eval() function for calculations.